jurassiscripts/velociraptor/README.md

 **`ADDITIONAL ARGS`**
 Any other argument, passed to the script.

-Run `vr` without arguments to see a list of the available scripts.
+Run `vr` without arguments to see a list of available scripts.

 ## Script files